swiftmade/blogdown/readme.md

 	keywords: any keywords, you want to add, here
 	description: you can add any tag you want
 	date: 19.02.2017
-	*/
+	custom: hey!
+I can access this like $blog->meta->custom */

 	# Title of My Article